 So, What’s Happening in The Orchard?

 Wow!
 It is already August and apple season is just around the corner.
-But before we here at Kimmel Orchard can really start to think about picking apples, we need to harvest our grape crop.
-And what a crop it is.
+But, before Kimmel Orchard can really start to think about picking apples, we need to harvest our grape crop, and what a crop it is!
 One of the best in recent years.
 We just finished harvesting Edelweiss and will start harvesting LaCrosse next week.
-Soon to follow will be another white grape—Vignoles—and then on to our red varieties.
-These include DeChaunac, Chambourcin and Frontenac.
+Soon to follow will be another white grape—Vignoles—and then on to our red varieties that include DeChaunac, Chambourcin and Frontenac.

 Generally speaking, we want the highest Brix level we can get within reason.
 The longer the grape hangs on the vine, the greater the Degrees Brix becomes.
-As the grape hangs longer on the vine, you increase your opportunity for crop loss from insects, disease, birds and weather.
+As the grape hangs longer on the vine, an increased opportunity for crop loss from insects, disease, birds and weather can occur.
 To reduce the risk, we try to harvest somewhere in the range of 21 to 24 Degrees Brix.
 There is one exception to this rule of thumb and that is Edelweiss.
 Edelweiss is harvested at around 14 Degrees Brix which is very early in the ripening process.

 Today, I pulled a random sample of 100 LaCrosse grape berries.
 The juice tested at 19 Degrees Brix.
 Several factors affect the Degrees Brix level on any given day.
 A berry sample pulled on a cloudy day will have a lower Brix reading than one pulled on a sunny day.
 Recent rain can also reduce the Degrees Brix and may have an effect for 2-3 days depending on the amount of precipitation that was received.
 The ideal sampling conditions are a sunny day as the grapes begin to warm up at about mid-morning.